 On Sept.18,2018 Qatar announced that they would purchase 24 Eurofighter Typhoon aircraft along with 9 advanced trainer aircraft for about US$6.6 billion.
 Deliveries are expected to begin in 2022.
 It is anticipated that they will use the same AESA radar systems and Sniper Advanced Targeting Pods as the Kuwait Eurofighter Typhoon aircraft.

-Black Horse Model has the Eurofighter Typhoon ARF with a wingspan of 48 3/4 in. and a length of 64 in.
+The Black Horse Model RC Eurofighter Typhoon ARF with a wingspan of 48 3/4 in. and a length of 64 in.
 Recommended power for the all wood model is a TP 5660-9D motor turning a 120 mm EDF unit.
 Weight is around 16 lbs.